pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Click :btn:Continue:.
 You will be taken to a loading screen while your data is being processed and then to an overview of how many orders were marked as paid, invalid, or ignored.
-Transactions that are already known to the system because they have been imported using the same method at an earlier date will be ignored.
+Transactions that are already known to the system because they were imported using the same method at an earlier date will be ignored.
 Transactions will be marked as unresolved if pretix cannot match the bank transaction with any order in your shop.
 You can intervene and make manual corrections here on this screen.

 This method may sometimes yield unresolved transactions.
-The most frequent cause for this is a mistyped or missing order number in the reference line.
+The most frequent cause of this is a mistyped or missing order number in the reference line.
 If the bank account is also used for transactions unrelated to sales via pretix, this will produce unresolved transactions as well. pretix allows you to resolve these transactions manually.
-The [section below](bank-transfer.md#handling-unresolved-transactions) explains how to handle unresolved transactions manually.
+The section below explains [how to handle unresolved transactions manually](bank-transfer.md#handling-unresolved-transactions).

 ### Approving transactions manually